 The Internal Facilitator is required to attend all of the meetings on the schedule unless otherwise directed by the Quality Office or the Reviewers, and to attend the dinner with College Officers on the first night.
-Therefore, accepting the role of Internal Facilitator requires a time commitment of 2-3 full days and one evening.

 If you have any queries regarding the role of the Internal Facilitator, please contact the Quality Office at firstname.lastname@example.org